 It’s been a minute since you’ve seen your stylist and the chances are that you might not be able to get an appointment for a haircut so soon.
 Now you’re here, smack in the middle of the dreaded in-between length and wondering how to grow hair out without looking awkward.
 What’s a girl to do?

 Understand: Every girl who’s ever had both long hair and a bob (or an undercut or side-shave, even) has gone through that stage at some point in her life, so we feel your pain.
-Seeing your hair go through the motions and feeling like everyday is a crapshoot in terms of how your strands behave can be one of the most frustrating things in the world.
+Check out a few tips on how to grow hair painlessly to get out of this awkward stage ASAP:

-How to Grow Hair Out This Summer
+How to Grow Hair Out

 Step 1: Keep it clean.

-Step 4: Make the cut.
+Step 3: Make the cut.

 In normal times, getting a tiny trim every six to eight weeks is a good time estimate to make sure you don’t end up cutting off all your progress and bring you back to square one.
 It also snips off those dry, damaged ends that have the potential of turning into split ends as time goes by.
 In the current climate, it’s time to learn how to trim your hair yourself!
 Check out our step by step tutorial to learn how to trim your hair at home.